LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab06/Lab6Instructions.md

 #### Objectives

-You will create tables with the following features:
+You will get practice creating tables with the following features:

 - Rows with multiple cells (td elements)
 - Headings